-The proposed cultivation site is located within the Inner North Coast Ranges geographic subregion, which is contained within the Northwestern California geographic subdivision of the larger California Floristic Province (Baldwin et al. 2012).
-This region has a Mediterranean-type climate, characterized by distinct seasons of hot, dry summers and wet, moderately cold winters.
-The Property and vicinity is in between climate Zones 7, California's Gray Pine Belt, with hot summers and mild but pronounced winters without severe winter cold or high humidity (Brenzel, 2012).
-The only vegetation community type that is present in the operational areas is ruderal/developed.
-The Property contains two vegetation community types, described next.
+The Property is located within the Inner North Coast Range geographic subregion, which is contained within the Northwestern California geographic subdivision of the larger California Floristic Province (Baldwin et al. 2012).
+This region has a Mediterranean-type climate, characterized by distinct seasons of hot, dry summers and wet, moderately-cold winters.
+The Property and vicinity are in Sunset Climate Zone 7, California's Gray Pine Belt, with hot summers and mild but pronounced winters without sever winter cold or high humidity (Brenzel, 2012).
+The Property contains various vegetation community types, described next.

-Ruderal/Disturbed: The area around the home has been disturbed for the construction of the home and other activities.
-Very little vegetation grows in this area due to vehicular traffic.
-Other areas of disturbance include where vegetation has been cleared for establishment of cultivation operations.
-These areas consist of disturbed or converted natural habitat that is now either in ruderal state, graded, or urbanized with gravel roads, structures and gardens.
-Vegetation within this habitat type consists primarily of nonnative annual grasses, weedy or invasive species lacking a consistent community structure.
-This habitat is classified the "Urban" wildlife habitat type by CDFW's Wildlife Habitat Relationship System (WHR).
+Ruderal/Disturbed.
+These areas consist of disturbed or converted natural habitat that is now either in ruderal state, graded, or urbanized with gravel roads.
+Vegetation within this habitat type consists primarily of nonnative weedy or invasive species or ornamental plants lacking a consistent community structure.
+This habitat is classified as "Urban" and "Barren" wildlife habitat types by CDFW's Wildlife Habitat Relationship System (WHR).
+This habitat type provides limited resources for wildlife and is utilized primarily by species tolerant of human activities.
+The disturbed and altered condition of these lands greatly reduces their habitat value and ability to sustain rare plants or diverse wildlife assemblages.